varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 number of reasons.

-The most obvious example is that you don't want to bog down your countrys civil defence agency with SSL/TLS protocol negotiations, if their website is being deluged by people trying to survive a natural disaster.
+The most obvious example is that you don't want to bog down your country's civil defence agency with SSL/TLS protocol negotiations, if their website is being deluged by people trying to survive a natural disaster.